Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 A representation that uses <dfn>explicit addressing</dfn> consists of a set of [=media segments=] accessed via URLs constructed using a template defined in the MPD, with the exact time span covered by each [=media segment=] described in the MPD.

+Note: This addressing mode is sometimes called "SegmentTemplate with SegmentTimeline" in other documents.

 Clauses in section only apply to [=representations=] that use explicit addressing.

 <figure>